original-picture/JUCE/README-fork.md

   * could be done efficiently with floyd's two pointer algorithm
 - [ ] figure out what should happen when calling `SetAlwaysOnTop(true)` on a peer that has children.
 Should `SetAlwaysOnTop(true)` be called recursively on the children?
   * I think the answer is yes
+  - [ ] might need to define some kind of "hereditarily on top" concept (i.e., a window that is always on top but only because one of its ancestors is, and will cease to be on top if its on top ancestors are made not on top or are destroyed)
+    - [x] afaik there is no `isAlwaysOnTop` public member variable or function in `Component` or `ComponentPeer`, but if one ever gets added, should it return whether the window is hereditarily on top or inherently on top?
+     * I'd say it should return if either is true, but add an additional function called `isHereditarilyAlwaysOnTop`
-- [ ] figure out what should heppen when calling `SetAlwaysOnTop(true)` on a child peer when its parent isn't
+- [ ] figure out what should happen when calling `SetAlwaysOnTop(true)` on a child peer when its parent isn't
   * two possibilites:
     1. call `SetAlwaysOnTop(true)` on all of the child's ancestors
        * I don't like this solution.
 It would be weird for an operation on a child to modify the child's parent